afsc-gap-products/akgfmaps/README.md

 # akgfmaps

-The akgfmaps package is used to vector geometries ('shapefiles') that are commonly needed for mapping and spatial analysis in Alaska marine management areas, marine statistical areas, and fishery-independent survey regions in Alaska.
+The akgfmaps package is used to vector geometries that are commonly needed for mapping and spatial analysis in Alaska marine management areas, marine statistical areas, and fishery-independent survey regions in Alaska.

 The package includes: